vtex/shoreline/README.md

 #### The Process

 - Copy the template from the `rfcs/` folder.
-- Rename it after `<your_title>.md`, where the title is meaningful.
+- Rename it with a meaningful title.
-- Fill in the RFC with care into the details.
+- Fill up all sections, making sure that everything is clear, well reasoned and understandable.
 - Submit a pull request so the RFC can be reviewed.
-- Eventually, the team will decide whether the RFC is a candidate for inclusion in the onda's schedule.
+- Eventually, the team will decide whether the RFC is a candidate for inclusion in the Onda schedule.
 - If rejected, the PR is closed.
 - If accepted, the PR is merged.
 The team will create a GitHub issue and a Jira board for it, assigning priorities.